observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 But first, let's provision our resources so that we have a destination to send the newly gathered data.

 ## ⚙️ Provision Resources

-> **📌 Starting point 📌**
->
-> In case you have not completed the previous section:
-> - Check out this branch: [section/03-add-basic-observability-instrumentation](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation)
-> - Copy .env.example file into .env and update the file with your values
-> - Run `make` from the root folder.

 Can you guess the first resource we need for this section?
 If you said Application Insights, then 🛎️ ding, ding, ding... 💯 points to you!